stinb/UnderstandForVSCode/README.md

 2. If you want to see violations from CodeCheck, [make your CodeCheck configuration(s) run in the background](https://support.scitools.com/support/solutions/articles/70000641317-background-static-analysis-codechecks)

-3. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) with those source code files
+3. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) that contains the _.und_ folder.
+Also, include all of the source code files that you want.

-4. If the _.und_ folder is visible, then the extension starts automatically.
-Otherwise, open a code file in a supported language to start the extension.

 * What happens next, automatically
-	* If the file is a supported language, then the _Understand_ language server will start.
+	* If there's one _.und_ folder somewhere in the [file explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer), the extension starts.
-	* On the bottom status bar on the left, hover and see that it's connected.
+	* On the bottom status bar on the left, hover on the _Understand_ section and see that the extension has connected to `userver`.
-	* If there's a _.und_ folder somewhere in the [file explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer), it will be selected automatically by the language server.

 ---
 ## FAQ